 Angela will send a link to committee members for the January 14th Streamflow Restoration Grants Webinar

-Angela will send Paul Pickett’s sensitivity analysis to committee members.
+Angela will send Paul Pickett’s sensitivity analysis to committee members and post in a Box folder.

 Angela will coordinate a WebEx meeting between PGG and interested committee members to discuss further the water rights analysis work.